Calindro/emulicious-debugger/README.md

 If you see this error make sure that you are running Emulicious and that Remote Debugging is enabled.

 ## Release Notes

+### 1.0.3

+Added some missing keywords
+Improved some screenshots

 ### 1.0.2